Killswitch0/car-sales-api/README.md

 ## Admin panel

-After signing up you need to activate admin mode in app path in console:
+After signing up you need to activate admin mode in app directory in console:

 ```
 rails c